Self-sufficient and environmentally conscious … is our philosophy!

 Waste disposal: Garbage is separated: glass, plastic, paper, metal, batteries and residual wastes are taken to Windhoek for disposal.
 Kitchen and garden waste lands on the compost pile.

-Internet and telephone access: Hakos is connected to Windhoek via a Wimax radio link.
-The Namibian and German landline telephone connections also run via this connection.
-The data connection has a bandwidth of 2Mb down and 800Kb up, which you can use for a small fee via WIFI.
+Internet and telephone access: Hakos is connected to Windhoek via a Wimax radio link including both the Namibian and German landlines.
+The data connection has a bandwidth of 2Mb down and 800Kb up.
+An additional 20Mb down and 20Mb up connection is available for our remote observatories.

 Mobile: Hakos is located in the reception area of the MTC transmission tower on the Gamsberg.
 Since the beginning of 2019, the mast also transmits in 3G.
 We can provide you with SIM cards and credit so you can always be reached by phone.
 On request, we can reserve a telephone number for you ahead of your travels.
 Local SIM cards are very cheap, vs. roaming with European SIM cards is very expensive, especially data roaming.
 In order to use Namibian SIM cards, your phone must not have a SIM lock.